 - Regular auditing of conformance with internal standards and permit requirements at a site and corporate level

-In addition, operations must comply with country specific regulatory requirements.
+Our operations also comply with country-specific regulatory requirements.

 In June 2019 we responded to the Investor Mining and Tailings Safety Initiative from the Church of England Pension Board and Swedish Council on Ethics for the AP Public Pension Fund.
 We provided this letter of response and supporting information (updated 28 August 2019).
 In November 2019, the Investor Mining and Tailings Safety Initiative reported on the responses to the disclosure request in November 2019.

-In August 2019 we launched our Tailing Storage Facility Management Statement of Position, including a commitment to not undertake any new construction of upstream tailings storage facilities.
+In August 2019 we launched our Tailing Storage Facility Management Statement of Position.

-Downstream tailings facilities are constructed with a single embankment (wall) constructed with waste rock to form engineered embankments that are progressively raised to provide additional space for tailings storage.
+Downstream TSFs are constructed with a single embankment (wall) formed with waste rock to create engineered embankments that are progressively raised to provide additional space for tailings storage.
 We utilise the downstream method at the Waihi Gold Mine, Macraes Operations, Haile Gold Mine, the Didipio Mine and Junctions Reef.

 Downstream construction with upstream lift

 The foundation of the facility embankment is the downstream construction method.
 Tailings are then discharged into the dam and harden to form the foundation for the next level of wall.
-We utilised the downstream construction with upstream lift method at two closed TSFs at the Macraes Operations.
+This method was utilised at two of the now-closed TSFs at the Macraes Operations.

-Once an open pit is no longer being used it can be backfilled with tailings (as long as potential seepage and other factors can be managed).
-Once the pit is filled it is then capped with layers of rock and soil and can be planted.
+Once an open pit is no longer being used it can be backfilled with tailings, as long as potential seepage and other factors can be managed.
+Once the pit is filled it is then capped with layers of rock and soil, which can be planted.
 We used the in-pit storage and capping method at the now-closed Souvenir open pit at the Globe Progress Mine at Reefton and at Junctions Reef.

-Once processing is complete up to 40% of the mine tailings can be diverted to a paste plant where it is mixed with cement and used as backfill material for underground mine voids, which reduces the volume of tailings delivered to the tailings storage facility.
-We utilise the paste backfill method at our Didipio Operation.
+Once processing is complete up to 40% of the mine tailings can be diverted to a paste plant where it is mixed with cement and used as backfill material for underground mine voids, which reduces the volume of tailings delivered to the TSF.
+We utilise the paste backfill method at our Didipio Mine.

-Didipio has one tailings storage facility (TSF).
-The TSF has been designed to exceed compliance standards as stipulated in the guideline issued by the Philippine Department of Environment and Natural Resources and the Australian National Committee on Large Dams’ Guidelines on Tailings Dams.
+Didipio has one TSF, which was designed to exceed compliance standards as stipulated in the guideline issued by the Philippine Department of Environment and Natural Resources and the Australian National Committee on Large Dams’ Guidelines on Tailings Dams.

 Quality control and assurance of construction criteria and materials is undertaken by an independent engineering specialist with support from operational personnel.

-Quarterly and annual monitoring has been implemented since the start of construction by an independent third-party technical expert.
+Quarterly and annual monitoring has been implemented since construction commenced by an independent third-party technical expert.
 In addition, an external review was conducted by a separate independent third-party technical expert in October 2017.

-The TSF at Haile was constructed and became operational in 2016 following final regulatory approval by the South Carolina Department of Health and Environmental Control (SC-DHEC), which holds jurisdictional authority over the facility through their Dam Safety Division.
+The TSF at Haile became operational in 2016 following final regulatory approval by the South Carolina Department of Health and Environmental Control (SC-DHEC), which holds jurisdictional authority over the facility through their Dam Safety Division.

 We commissioned an independent technical expert to undertake a Final Construction Inspection Report and a Dam Safety and Structural Review Inspection Report.
 In addition, the SC-DHEC undertook technical reviews prior to granting approval to operate the TSF.